NILD EDUCATIONAL THERAPY LEVEL II COURSE

 - Completion of all job-embedded coaching sessions

-- Submit this video to current mentor/level I instructor/coach for review
+- Submit this video to your current mentor/level I instructor/coach for review

 - Submit a completed (and signed by NILD-approved Mentor) NILD Core Technique Checklist